🇵🇱

 Common

-Pierogi ruskie · twaróg i ziemniaki — dairy curd and potato, Poland's most famous filling
+Pierogi ruskie · twarog i ziemniaki, dairy curd and potato, Poland's most famous dumpling filling

-Pierogi are Poland's most internationally famous dish — and the one that most reliably catches vegan visitors who don't ask in advance.
-The most ordered variety, pierogi ruskie, contains twaróg (fresh dairy curd) and potato: not vegan, despite looking like simple dumplings.
-Dough may contain egg depending on the kitchen and recipe — ask directly, do not assume either way.
-Mushroom-and-sauerkraut (z kapustą i grzybami) is the closest option, but the dough question still applies.
-In Warsaw and Kraków, dedicated vegan pierogi venues exist — seek these rather than relying on traditional kitchens to adapt.
+The most ordered variety, pierogi ruskie, contains twarog (fresh dairy curd) and potato: not vegan, despite looking like simple dumplings.
+Dough may also contain egg depending on the kitchen.
+Mushroom-and-sauerkraut (z kapusta i grzybami) is the closest option but the dough question remains.
+In Warsaw and Krakow, dedicated vegan pierogi venues exist: seek these rather than relying on traditional kitchens to adapt.

 Pierogi ruskie · traditional dumpling varieties at non-specialist venues · staple menus across Poland